A mass threshold for galactic gas discs by spin flips: The VELA Cosmological Simulations

 The initial conditions for the simulations are based on dark-matter haloes that were drawn from dissipationless N-body simulations at lower resolution in cosmological boxes of $15-60\Mpc$.
 The $\Lambda$CDM cosmological model was assumed with the WMAP5 values of the cosmological parameters, $\omm=0.27$, $\oml=0.73$, $\omb=0.045$, $h=0.7$ and $\sigma_8=0.82$ \citep{komatsu09}.
 Each halo was selected to have a given virial mass at $z = 1$ and no ongoing major merger at $z=1$.
 This latter criterion eliminated less than $10~\%$ of the haloes, those that tend to be in a dense, proto-cluster environment at $z\sim1$.
 The virial masses at $z=1$ were chosen to be in the range $\Mv=2\times10^{11}-2\times10^{12}~M_{\odot}$, about a median of $4.6\times10^{11}~M_{\odot}$.
 If left in isolation, the median mass at $z=0$ was intended to be $\sim10^{12}~M_{\odot}$.

 The VELA cosmological simulations are state-of-the-art in terms of high-resolution adaptive mesh refinement hydrodynamics and the treatment of key physical processes at the subgrid level.
 In particular, they trace the cosmological streams that feed galaxies at high redshift, including mergers and smooth flows, and they resolve the violent disc instability that governs high-$z$ disc evolution and bulge formation \citep{cdb10,ceverino12,ceverino15_e,mandelker14}.
 Like in other simulations, the treatments of star formation and feedback processes are rather simplified.
 The code may assume a realistic SFR efficiency per free fall time on the grid scale but it does not follow in detail the formation of molecules and the effect of metallicity on SFR.
 The feedback is treated in a crude way, where the resolution does not allow the capture of the Sedov-Taylor phase of supernova bubbles.
 The radiative stellar feedback assumed no infrared trapping, in the spirit of low trapping advocated by \citet{dk13} based on \citet{krum_thom13}, which makes the radiative feedback weaker than in other simulations that assume more significant trapping \citep{murray10,hopkins12b}.
 Finally, AGN feedback, and feedback associated with cosmic rays and magnetic fields, are not yet implemented.
-Nevertheless, as shown in \citet{ceverino14}, the star formation rates, gas fractions, and stellar-to-halo mass ratio are all in the ballpark of the estimates deduced from observations.
+As shown in \citet{ceverino14}, the star formation rates, gas fractions and stellar-to-halo mass ratios are crudely in the general ballpark of estimates deduced from observations, \adb{with a tendency to underestimate the gas fractions and overestimate the stellar-to-halo mass ratios by up to a factor of two due to the relatively weak feedback.
+This limitation may affect certain quantitative measurements, but it is not expected to hurt the predictive power of qualitative physical phenomena.}